 The video went viral, showing the cop’s face.
 He was fired!

-The attention this episode got, shows the extent to which Nigerians are tired of corrupt police officers.
-If the Federal Government fails to clean up the police force, naming and shaming of corrupt officers in social media may well become a trend.
+The attention this episode got, shows the extent to which Nigerians are tired of corrupt cops.
+If the Federal Government fails to clean up their law enforcement, naming and shaming of corrupt officers in social media may well become a trend.

 Small surveillance cameras are widely available, and can easily be installed at discreet locations in cars.
 If more Nigerians pick up a cue from that one YouTube video, then life would become a lot harder for those armed beggars in uniforms.